Guides

 Practical review guides

 Use these guides when copying payment details from invoices, PDFs, vendor records, or payment forms.
-They keep format checks separate from real payment verification.
+They keep format checks separate from real payment confirmation.

 Guides on validation limits and privacy